MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/Test-preview-for-monetized-apps.md

 ---
 title: Test preview for monetized apps
 author: v-ypalikila
 description: Learn how to create and test SaaS Preview offers for Teams app before pushing the offer live.
-You can test the end-to-end purchase experience for your monetized aps in Teams. ms.topic: conceptual ms.author: v-ypalikila ms.localizationpriority: high
+You can test the end-to-end purchase experience for your monetized apps in Teams. ms.topic: conceptual ms.author: v-ypalikila ms.localizationpriority: high